rubytaiwan/taipei/README.md

 At [Taoyuan (TPE) (Mostly International flights)](http://www.taoyuan-airport.com) or [Songshan (TSA)](http://www.tsa.gov.tw/tsa/zh/home.aspx) airport you can buy Data SIM card from main carriers of Taiwan.

+Due to the law, **you must have a passport and your local ID or international driver license to buy one.** :disappointed:

 ## Power (Socket)

 Type [A][a-plug], [B][b-plug] (110V, 60 Hz).